 Most of the discussions regarding apricot seeds surround its proposed use as an anti-cancer agent.
 While certain studies have found that the presence of vitamin B17 (amygdalin) does have anti-tumor effects, other researchers have found no notable improvement of cancer symptoms when a controlled amount of this substance is either consumed or injected.

-Most experts and doctors will not prescribe this sort of risky treatment but many people still seek out this natural cure.
 The most important thing is to never consume apricot seeds in excess.
 Estimates for dangerous levels of consumption range from as few as 30 seeds to as many as 500, depending on body size, weight and numerous other factors.

 Vitamin E is an important antioxidant that has been linked to improved health of the skin.
 Vitamin E functions to reduce oxidative stress in the skin, which is caused by free radicals and can lead to wrinkles, age spots and blemishes.
 Vitamin E also works as a moisturizer and can improve the general appearance and tone of the skin, even boosting elasticity as we age.
 There is a moderate amount of vitamin E found in apricot seeds.